COVID-19 vaccines for adults

 In very rare cases, people developed blood clots in unusual places after with Vaxzevria or Jcovden.
 These included veins in the head (cerebral venous sinus thrombosis) and the belly (splanchnic vein thrombosis).
 The number of blood platelets (thrombocytes) in the blood is also often abnormally low.

 According to the European Medicines Agency (EMA), these complications occur in less than 1 out of 10,000 people.
 Because of this, vector vaccines are now only recommended for people aged over 60.
-Vaxzevria is no longer available in Germany.
+Vaxzevria is no longer approved in Germany as of May 2024.

 If any of the following symptoms develop within three weeks of , you should see a doctor soon and tell them about the :